Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/scatter.md

 are listed in the [Plotly scatter](https://plotly.com/python/reference/scatter/#scatter-marker) documentation page.<br/>
-Here is how we can change the size and shape of the markers that are used in our previous example (with less data points).
+Here is how we can change the size and shape of the markers that are used in our previous example (with fewer data points).
 We need to create two dictionaries that hold the values we want to impact:

 ```py